Frequently Asked Questions (FAQs)

 What are the requirements to be a Tier __ organization?

-Each tier has different requirements as well as different benefits.
+Each tier has different requirements as well as different benefits, including higher funding.
 To be eligible for a higher tier, more stringent requirements have to be met.
 All of this information is found on the Tier Structure page.

 How do I get a website for my student organization?